hpcflow/matflow-user-workshop-2025/README.md

 matflow env setup python-all
 ```

-Let MatFlow know where the DAMASK and MOOSE docker image archives are (please note: it is possible to use singularity instead of docker if you like, see below):
+Let MatFlow know where the DAMASK and MOOSE docker image archives are (these commands might take a minute or two):

 ```
-matflow env setup damask --docker-archive /path/to/docker.tar
+matflow env setup damask --docker-archive /path/to/damask.tar
 ```

 ```